romgrk/node-gtk/doc/overrides.md

 }
 ```

-This is irrelevant in JS, because an error would be thrown and the boolean return value is irrelevant.
+This is irrelevant in JS because an error would be thrown and the boolean return value is irrelevant.
 In those cases, we should just strip the boolean return value, and deal with the rest of the arguments.